Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-5-Endpoint Incident Response Investigation/Incident-Report/incident-report.md

 infernotempest
 ```

-These credentials were later used for remote authentication.
+These credentials were later used to authenticate through WinRM during the remote access phase.

 MITRE ATT&CK